-- i) From time to time, the company enters into derivative financial instruments consisting primarily of options and warrants to purchase or sell equities. - ii) This holding is an investment in shares of a private entity that invests in US residential mortgage-backed securities ("RMBS") structured bonds that represent claims on the cash flows from pools of residential mortgage loans.
-There is no established market for this investment.

-Notes to Condensed Interim Consolidated Financial Statements (Unaudited) March 31, 2016 iii) These holdings are in private entities whose securities do not trade in an active market.
+- i) From time to time, the company enters into derivative financial instruments consisting primarily of options and warrants to purchase or sell equities, equity indices, currencies, equity swaps, foreign currency forward contracts, and foreign currency futures contracts. - ii) These holdings are in private entities whose securities do not trade in an active market.
 There is no established market for these securities.
 The most likely scenario of a disposal of these holdings is an eventual sale of the underlying entities.